microsoft/atlas-design/contribution-guidelines-engineering.md

 ## When updating existing Scss

-- try using [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) to view the impact on existing that import Atlas systems.
+- try using [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) to view the impact on existing systems that import Atlas.